ing-bank/ingenious-doc/docs/additionalfeatures.md

 ----

-??? example "Enabling/Disabling screenshots for PASS/FAIL"
+??? example "Enabling/Disabling screenshots for Pass/Fail"

-    ## Enabling/Disabling screenshots for PASS/FAIL
+    ## Enabling/Disabling screenshots for Pass/Fail

     In the report, you will be able to view the screenshots for the steps whose Status is **PASS** or **FAIL**.
 However, you have the option to enable/disable the screenshots for such steps.

-    * In the INGenious UI, go to **Configurations** :material-arrow-right: **Run Settings**.
+    * In the INGenious IDE, go to **Configurations** :material-arrow-right: **Run Settings**.

     * Under Screenshot section, you can check/uncheck the **Pass** or **Fail** checkboxes in order to enable/disable the screenshots in the report.